TheochemUI/eOn/docs/source/user_guide/neb.md

 `ci_mmf_restore_unhelpful = false`, the default.

-`ci_mmf_restore_unhelpful = true` also restores after an alignment reject or a force increase.
+`ci_mmf_restore_unhelpful = true` also restores after an alignment reject or a force increase **on the image the dimer moved**.
+After a downhill walk `maxEnergyImage` can hop; the band CI force is then a neighbor and is not the restore score.
 That is an opt-in deviation from the published protocol.
 Do not turn it on by default.

 ### Parallel evaluation